 Learn A Few Words Of The Language

-I have found that the Asians are usually quite good at trying to learn a bit of English.
-So many times people will see me on the street and shout “hello!”
+I have found that Asians are usually quite good at trying to learn a bit of English.
+So many times, people will see me on the street and shout “hello!”

-It does not hurt for you to learn how to say a few things in the language of the place you are visiting or sourcing your products.
+It does not hurt you to learn how to say a few things in the language you are visiting or sourcing your products.
 This usually makes people smile.
 Even if they laugh at you as your pronunciation is wrong, it will still usually put a smile on their faces.

 Here are some basic words I try to learn in another language for each place I am visiting:

-- Hello – Learning how to say Hello in the language of where you are visiting is always a nice thing to know.
-I learned how to say hello in Korean many years ago and when I meet someone from Korea they are always pleasantly surprised that I know how to say hello in their language.
+- Hello – Learning how to say Hello in the language you are visiting is always a nice thing to know.
+I learned how to say hello in Korean many years ago, and when I meet someone from Korea, they are always pleasantly surprised that I know how to say hello in their language.

-- Thank you – I find Thank you to be an important word to learn.
-It is always good to say thank you to someone in their own language especially if they hold open the door open for you or help you with your luggage.
+- Thank you – I find Thank you for being an important word to learn.
+It is always good to say thank you to someone in their own language, especially if they hold open the door open for you or help you with your luggage.